Ruth Wallace

-Ruth Wallace (born 1 February 1993) is an Australian rules football player who plays for Norwood Football Club in the SANFL Women's League.
+Ruth Wallace (born 1 February 1993) is a former Australian rules football player who played for Norwood Football Club in the SANFL Women's League and Adelaide Crows in the AFLW.
+Wallace decided not to renew her contract for the 2020 AFLW season for personal reasons.

 She is also former soccer player who played for Adelaide United in the Australian W-League.

 In 2014, Wallace ran the New York Marathon as part of the Indigenous Marathon Project.